byronka/minum/docs/howto/create_a_new_test_class.md

 That's probably all you need as far as scoping.
 Keep it simple, ok?
 On the one hand it is nice that Java enables things like this, but you don't want things to get out of hand.

-Personally, I mainly use _public_, _package-private_, and _private_.  _Public_ means it is part
-of the intended outside-world-facing API and meant to be used by users.
-I use _package-private_ mainly when there's a method that isn't _public_ but needs direct access during a test, probably because it needs deeper testing (and bear in mind, the easier something is to test, the more and better we can test it, and the easier to build high-quality systems).  _Private_ indicates it is won't have direct access from outside its class and is generally used for better code organization.
+Personally, I mainly use `public`, `package-private`, and `private`.  `public` means it is part of the intended outside-world-facing API and meant to be used by users.
+I use `package-private` mainly when there's a method that isn't public but needs direct access during a test, probably because it needs deeper testing (and bear in mind, the easier something is to test, the more and better we can test it, and the easier to build high-quality systems).  `private` indicates it is won't have direct access from outside its class and is generally used for better code organization.

 ### Step 2 - Add the class